-Oil & Gas Faces a Massive Convergence Challenge
+Oil & Gas Faces a Massive IT and OT Convergence Challenge

 I recently had the pleasure of speaking at the API 13th Annual Cybersecurity Conference in Houston.
 API is the national association for the oil and gas industry, and this is a unique event that focuses exclusively on the state of cybersecurity in oil and gas.

 Personally, I find these types of events intensely interesting.
 They provide an opportunity to check the temperature of the industry from the people on the front lines – in this case, oil and gas CISOs.
 One of the more intriguing sessions I attended was the CISO panel, which included representatives from leading industry players such as Chevon, Schlumberger, Devon Energy and CenterPoint Energy.

 The group touched on a number of topics one might expect – the industrial internet of things (IIOT), security architecture and strategy, emerging technologies and so on.
 The most prevalent theme, however, was the security challenges brought on by the convergence of information technology (IT) and operations technology (OT) networks.
 Or, put another way, the traditional corporate and industrial networks (oh, and don’t forget the cloud!).

 Historically, IT and OT networks have been separate entities.
 Each has evolved in its own way, focused on its own priorities.
 The top priority of IT networks is confidentiality, followed by integrity and availability.
 The top priority for OT, however, is iron-clad 24x7 availability, followed by integrity and confidentiality.
 In other words, the order of the “big three” priorities of the IT network is the exact reverse of the OT network.